przemekkubiak/brains/README.md

 ## Overview
-This repository contains a neural network model designed to predict brain activity from BERT word embeddings and linguistic features, and vice versa.
+This repository contains a neural network model designed to predict brain activity from BERT embeddings and linguistic features, and to predict BERT embeddings and linguistic features from brain activity.
 The model features a single hidden layer with 1024 neurons.

 ## Model Architecture
 - **Input**: BERT word embeddings and linguistic features